 While making a purchase, a customer experiences a lot with your business.
 The customer has gone through your product list, in all likelihood the customer has compared your pricing and features with other competitors and while making the purchase, has experienced the ease of creating an account, entering details, making a payment and so on.
 By triggering Transactional NPS Surveys post purchase, you can seek feedback from customers about their recent purchase experience and identify various purchase-related issues like the payment options availability, ease of payment process, billing options and so on.

-You can integrate your Payment Gateway, eCommerce Website with your NPS Software to trigger NPS Surveys right after a purchase or after a delay of a few hours or days to your customers.
+You can integrate your Payment Gateway development, eCommerce Website with your NPS Software to trigger NPS Surveys right after a purchase or after a delay of a few hours or days to your customers.
 This will ensure that all your customers are timely sent the survey and can share their post purchase experience with you.

 Transactional NPS Survey Question to gauge Post Purchase Experience: Based on your recent purchase, how likely are you to recommend our business to a friend or colleague?